 New Paltz, New York

-Just about 90 minutes from New York City by car, Mohonk Mountain House feels worlds away from the hustle and bustle no matter the time of year.
-In winter, cozy fireplaces and an indoor pool keep you warm indoors while outside there’s ice skating, snow tubing, cross-country skiing, and snowshoeing to get you fired up.
+Just 90 minutes from New York City by car, historic Mohonk Mountain House feels worlds away from the city life.
+In winter, cozy fireplaces and an indoor pool keep you warm inside while outside there’s ice skating, snow tubing, cross-country skiing, and snowshoeing to get you fired up.
 The warmer months bring lake activities such as boating, swimming, hiking, tennis, horseback riding, and golf.

 AT THE WATER’S EDGE: 16 Best Lake Resorts and Hotels in the U.S. for Families